Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 `remove_dead_code=True`.

-As a result, the output _UPLC_ contains more information than necessary, and therefore, the generated CBOR will also be larger.
+As a result, the output _UPLC_ contains more information than necessary, and therefore, the generated _CBOR_ is also larger.
 This might increase the script size and makes debugging harder when used in off-chain transactions.